About

 I graduated from Yale University in 2021 with a degree in physics and a certificate in statistics and data science.
 While at Yale, I modeled the hydroclimate of Saturn’s moon Titan, discovered my passion for machine learning and software, contributed to a number of scientific publications, and helped found the Yale Undergraduate Research Journal, which showcases undergraduate research across all academic fields.

-I work in Austin, Texas as a data scientist within the Advanced Analytics group at General Motors, where I have contributed to projects leveraging LSTM Autoencoder neural networks, survival analysis, and linear regression.
+I work in Austin, Texas as a data scientist within the Advanced Analytics group at General Motors, where I have contributed to projects leveraging LSTM Autoencoder neural networks, natural language processing, survival analysis, and linear regression.
 I have experience in software engineering and business intelligence, and my interests encompass finance, politics and policy, the future of clean energy and transportation, and sports analytics.
-My skill set includes proficiency in Python, R and SQL, as well as project leadership and a range of machine learning methodologies.
+My skill set includes proficiency in Python, R, and SQL, as well as project leadership, various software packages and tools, and a range of machine learning methodologies.

 This site is meant to serve as a way to collect and share my data science interests and personal research projects in one place.
 You’ll find investigations of election fraud, climate simulations of Saturnian moons, COVID-19 transmission models, treatises on string theory, and more.